Magnesium Glycinate Powder for Sleep: What Actually Works

 How to Take Magnesium Glycinate Powder for Sleep

-Dosing and timing matter more than most people realize when using magnesium glycinate powder for sleep.
+Dosing and timing matter more than most people realize.

 Dose: Start with 100-200 mg of elemental magnesium in the evening.
 The NIH's tolerable upper intake level for supplemental magnesium is 350 mg/day for adults.
 Most clinical studies showing sleep benefits use doses in the 200-400 mg range, but you don't need to start at the top.

 Consistency: Magnesium isn't melatonin.
 You won't feel drowsy 30 minutes after your first dose.
 The effects build over time.
-Most people notice improvements within the first week, but full benefits from magnesium glycinate powder for sleep tend to develop over 2 to 4 weeks of consistent use.
+Most people notice improvements within the first 1-2 weeks, but full benefits tend to develop over 2 to 4 weeks of consistent use, consistent with the timeline observed in the 2025 bisglycinate trial.

 One important note: if you have kidney disease or take medications that affect magnesium levels (certain diuretics, proton pump inhibitors, or antibiotics), talk to your doctor before supplementing.
 Healthy kidneys handle magnesium efficiently.
 Compromised kidneys don't.